2. The restful restaurant, Glasgow

 Ambient air balloon fittings at Glasgow's Brel / Image: Brel

 Brel in Glasgow’s West End is quite possibly the cosiest, friendliest restaurant you’ll ever stuff your face in.
-Indoors, park yourself on a swish padded banquette under hot air balloon lights, then work your way through a ludicrous number – something like 60 – craft brews from around the world, accompanied by a juicy burger, on-trend fish tacos or a steaming bowl of Scottish mussels.
+Indoors, park yourself on a swish padded banquette under hot air balloon lights, then work your way through a ludicrous number of craft brews from around the world, accompanied by a juicy burger, on-trend fish tacos or a steaming bowl of Scottish mussels.
 Outside on the heated patio is where the real party happens, though.
 Scootch as near as possible to the fire pit where staff will furnish you with everything you need to make s’mores – gooey Graham cracker, marshmallow and chocolate confections that will make you feel like a kid again.

 Fly to Glasgow – book flights and holidays

 The cockle-warming interior of the Friend at Hand, Belfast